petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 1. We want to produce a slight variant of one or more figures, adding the results from a simulation for the purposes of validation.

-We can call these _reproducibility_ and _reusability_, respectively.
+We can call these _reproducibility_ and _reusability_, respectively, and the grad student's request was clearly concerned with the latter.
-These map fairly well to the strategies above too.
-That is,
-reproducing the original environment is a reproducibility task, and adapting the code is a reusability one.
-Both are important, but at this point I would prioritize reusability, where the project materials can be used to created new knowledge instead of simply repeating the past.
-However, I wanted to see what it would take to achieve both.
+However, I wanted to explore both.

 ## Attempting to reproduce the old environment